brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 <br />

 ~~Couleur also maintains a good (but somewhat outdated) running list of JREs here: https://rentry.co/JREs~~
-> Sadly, It got removed so Wayback Machine Time! https://web.archive.org/web/20231023145734/https://rentry.co/JREs
+> Sadly, It got removed, here's a wayback machine link if you need it: https://web.archive.org/web/20231023145734/https://rentry.co/JREs
 <br/>

 Base Java Flags